snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/platform-and-application-context/index.md

 import TabItem from '@theme/TabItem';
 ```

-They capture information about the device and the app.
+Platform and application data tracking features capture information about the device and the app.

 They are enabled by default.
 But the setting can be changed through `TrackerConfiguration` like in the example below: